“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 GM: Aimee grows quieter at the mention of Caroline’s uncle.
 She bites her lip.

 “Well… okay,” Aimee says at length.
-“But see a doctor sooner rather than later, okay?
-I mean, there might be STDs, or… god forbid, you end up pregnant.”
+“But see a doctor soon, okay?
+And get tested for STDs, if you haven’t.
+And… pregnancy.”

 Now that Aimee mentions it, can she even get pregnant now?

 She suspects she knows the answer to that question.